Hanaa-Elawady/ChatApp/README.md

 - **Code-First approach for database handling**
 - **Media Sharing: Enable sending audios, images, videos, PDFs**

-> **Note:** Currently, the project handles only chats and messages, with plans for future updates.
+> **Note:** Currently, the project handles only chats , messages and Media sharing, with plans for future updates.

 ---